Council Tax - Privacy Notice

 What type of information is collected from you

-You will usually have to pay Council Tax if you’re 18 or over and own or rent a home.
+You will usually have to pay Council Tax if you are 18 or over and own or rent a home.

-In order to administer our services we collect the following information from you:
+In order to administer our services the Council collects the following information from you:

 - telephone number

 - Occupancy Status (such as how many adults reside in the property)

 - Information relating to household income (including state benefits)

 - Information relating to household expenditure (including rent charges)

 - bank details for invoicing / payments